tasleson/notes/dbus.md

 * For InterfacesRemoved and for GetManagedObjects you need not include the standard interfaces, ref. http://lists.freedesktop.org/archives/dbus/2015-March/016626.html
 * Always make sure new objects are available before you put the object path in a signal, or return the object path from a method.
+* Object paths are opaque and should not contain any information about the object itself.
+It's merely a pointer to an object.
+Avoid using properties of the object or anything a user could possible change which would effect the object path.

 ### Maintaining backwards compatibility